GaramJ/hello-world/README.md

 # hello-world
 The first repository
-These are some changes on branches before it merged in the master file.
+These are some changes on branches before it is merged in the master file.